adaptingadapting/Holberton-SpeedrunAllChecksPercent/9functions_nested_loops/README.md

 task 5 was a little tedious but doable, simple though

 task 6 is very simple, the fact that there is such a function is kinda funny but its understandable, we dont want to make our own

+task 7 first time combining multiple functions, this time abs and putchar and thats it